 Our water source consists of four ground water wells drawn from the Snake River Aquifer.

 Source water assessment and its availability

-Our source water assessment may be obtained by calling the WWTP Office at 307-739-9777, Option 1.
+Our source water assessment may be obtained by calling the WWTP Office at 307-739-9777, Select Option 1 on the automated phone system.

 Why are there contaminants in my drinking water?